The Chronology of Revelation

 I believe this insightful passage by David is descriptive of how the armies of ten kings and the beast will gather at Armageddon (Revelation 16:16) to come against the Anointed One, which means “Messiah” or “Christ.”
 They will “make war against the Lamb, but the Lamb will overcome them because he is Lord of lords and King of kings...”
 (17:14).

-After having angrily endured weeks of torment, caused by the plagues of God’s wrath being poured out upon the earth (16:1-12), the head of the beast—the Antichrist—and the kings of the earth will gather to come not against Jerusalem (as the Gog/Magog forces will have done a month before) but, specifically, against Jesus, who will be sitting as King in Jerusalem (Psalm 2:6).
+After having angrily endured weeks of torment, caused by the plagues of God’s wrath being poured out upon the earth (Revelation 16:1-12), the head of the beast—the Antichrist—and the kings of the earth will gather to come not against Jerusalem (as the Gog and Magog forces will have done a month before) but, specifically against Jesus the Lamb, who will be sitting as King in Jerusalem (Psalm 2:6).

 Finally, after the seventh angel has poured out his bowl, God’s voice from His throne in heaven will proclaim loudly, “It is done!”
 (Revelation 16:17), meaning that the final bowl of God’s wrath will have been dispensed.
 Among the recipients of this final expression of God’s wrathful fury will be “Babylon the Great” (16:19b).